prateekpuri01/ATP-serving-strategy/README.md

 The above analysis informs us that certain players may win more service points by switching from strategy (1) to strategy (2).
 But how is this going to affect how often they win the match?
 After all, whether they win or not is the most important statistic of them all.
 One way to approach this problem is to perform Monte Carlo simulations of matches between two players, taking into account their serving statistics against one another.
 By determining each player's FSWP and SSWP percentages against their opponent, service points can be simulated for each player, which allows games, sets, and eventually matches to be simulated as well.
 Further, we can perform the simulations assuming a player uses Strategy (1) during the match and then reperform the simulations assuming the player follows Strategy (2), and finally, we can compare the differences.

 First question: How trustworthy are Monte Carlo (MC) simulations at predicting match outcomes?
-To assess this question, I performed my MC analysis on all head-to-head player matchups with a match history of **at least 10 matches** (1000 simulations per matchup).
+To assess this question, I performed my MC analysis on all head-to-head player matchups with a match history of **at least 10 matches** (1000 simulations per matchup, best-of-5 set matches).
 I then compared by MC results to each real life head-to-head win-loss record.
 In this initial Monte Carlo simulation, I assumed each player obeyed Strategy (1), as is overwhelmingly the case with ATP players.

 Here are the results, along with confidence and prediction bands to a linear fit to the data